AryaK31/Init/README.md

 # New Proj
-This is created from local system
+This is created from local system.